KennyCorreia/Portfolio/README.md

 # Portfolio

-Some of the most relevant projects i have worked on
+Some of the most relevant public projects that I have worked on

+#NoVibecoding
+#StackOverflowforever